rapidpro/rapidpro/_docs/coding-conventions.md

 ## Convention over Configuration

-RapidPro makes heavy use of RapidPro and as such heavily relies on convention over configuration.
+RapidPro makes heavy use of [Smartmin](https://github.com/nyaruka/smartmin) and as such heavily relies on convention over configuration.
 The use of CRUDL objects, automatic permission and URL naming greatly reduces the complexity of the system.
 As opportunity arises to create new conventions that yield similar simplifications, we should adopt them.

 ## Code Reviews & Pull Requests